 - Glass measuring cup with a pour spout I prefer to use Pyrex (not and ad) glass measuring cups with a pour spout for better control of the pancake batter while pouring onto the skillet.

 Note* Although I highly recommend using real buttermilk to get the best flavor out of these pancakes, if you need to use a last minute substitute you can.
-If using a buttermilk substitute you may need to adjust the amount depending on which buttermilk substitute you use (the lemon/vinegar and milk substitute will be runnier than yoghurt and milk).
+If using a buttermilk substitute you may need to adjust the amount depending on which buttermilk substitute you use.
+My personal favorite is to use a mixture of milk and plain yoghurt.
+For 1 cup, mix 2/3 cup of milk and 1/3 cup of plain yoghurt.

 For more breakfast and Brunch ideas try Breakfast Paninis with Chick-fil-A based Dipping Sauce.
 Crustless Cheesy Bacon Quiche or Stuffed French Toast!